 The pioneering public LIVE databases, which were created in an academic laboratory with few intrinsic resources or infrastructure, but significant innovation, inspiration, sustained effort, and perspiration, have attained dramatic successes, and have changed the picture quality measurement environment entirely, leading to and inspiring other public databases over the years and hundreds of new and often successful automatic picture quality analyzers.
 The LIVE Public-domain Subjective Picture Quality Databases quickly became the dominant source of data and the centerpieces of creative development in the field of Television picture quality.
 The series of increasingly diverse, innovative, and specific LIVE databases that have followed, and that address such key problems as Television rate control, 3D content, flicker in videos, databases for optimizing QoE in view of new networking protocols such as DASH and HTTP, and wireless and mobile video quality, have likewise continued to transform and shape the field of Television, Internet, and mobile picture quality measurement for more than a decade, and will continue to do so in the future.

-Overall, public-domain subjective picture quality databases have been vastly more successful and transformative than industry-driven proprietary databases, because of their wide deployment and validation in thousands of global studies of picture quality algorithm design, comparison, and application; the wide variety and innovation of Television, Cinematic and mobile applications studied (3D, SD, HD, streaming, mobile rate control protocols, and so on); their large sizes in terms of enrollment and the diversity of test videos they contain; and the high quality of their perceptual engineering design.
-Indeed, the largest, most widely-used Public-domain Subjective Picture Quality Databases have been downloaded hundreds or thousands of times and subjected to extraordinarily degrees of intensive testing, measurement, and validation, and have been used in many thousands of published applications.
+Overall, public-domain subjective picture quality databases have been successful and transformative because of their wide deployment and validation in thousands of global studies of picture quality algorithm design, comparison, and application; the wide variety and innovation of Television, Cinematic and mobile applications studied (3D, SD, HD, streaming, mobile rate control protocols, and so on); their large sizes in terms of enrollment and the diversity of test videos they contain; and the high quality of their perceptual engineering design.
+Indeed, the largest, most widely-used Public-domain Subjective Picture Quality Databases have been downloaded thousands of times and subjected to extraordinarily degrees of intensive testing, measurement, and validation, and have been used in many thousands of published applications.
+This is remarkable given the large storage volume of these databases (dozens of TB).

-These public-domain subjective picture quality databases have made possible the design of an extraordinary diversity of Television picture quality measurement methods for SD and HD content, 3D videos, mobile/wireless television signals, and much more.
+Public-domain subjective picture quality databases have made possible the design of an extraordinary diversity of Television picture quality measurement methods for SD and HD content, 3D videos, mobile/wireless television signals, and much more.
 The best-known and most widely-used television picture quality measurement tools, such as the Primetime Emmy-award-winning Structural Similarity (SSIM) and the more recent award-winning MOVIE model, both of which are heavily commercialized and deployed throughout the global broadcast, cablecast, satellite and post-production industries, are able to deliver highly accurate predictions of picture quality (unlike old standards such as the PSNR).
+The Visual Information Fidelity model was the top-performer on LIVE IQA for many years, and is now used both as an integral part of the Netflix VMAF large scale quality prediction engine, and as part of MPEG HDR quality prediction standard.
+A particularly robust model known as ST-RRED, which extends the VIF concept, has shown top or near top performance on most existing databases.
+More recently, no-reference blind and ‘completely blind’ picture model models from LIVE have become widely used.
+These include the extremely popular neurostatistics-based BRISQUE model, and the ‘opinion-unaware’ or ‘completely blind’ NIQE model, which is now being commercially marketed and used around the world, especially in Cloud-based video streaming applications.
 These models were all designed and tested using the distorted picture data and human subject scores available in existing public-domain subjective picture quality databases.
 These quality prediction tools are used globally by broadcast and post-production houses on a daily basis to monitor and control the quality of Television picture quality that is delivered to tens or hundreds of millions of broadcast, cable, and satellite Television viewers every day.

 Overview of LIVE Public-domain Subjective Picture Quality Databases

-Professor Al Bovik’s Laboratory for Image and Video Engineering (LIVE) at The University of Texas at Austin is widely-acknowledged as the world’s leading center for innovation of Television, Cinematic, and mobile picture quality measurement in the world.
-Professor Bovik and his student collaborators conceptualized and designed the following currently available (online) public-domain subjective picture quality databases:
+Professor Al Bovik’s Laboratory for Image and Video Engineering (LIVE) at The University of Texas at Austin is widely-acknowledged as the world’s leading center for innovation of photographic, television, cinematic, and mobile picture quality measurement in the world.
+Professor Bovik and his student collaborators conceptualized and designed the following currently available (online) public-domain subjective picture and video quality databases:

 - LIVE Image Quality Assessment Database (2003)